blazer502/FAST25_SODE/README.md

 * Figure 13: Normalized throughput of WiredTiger on YCSB-C
 * Appendix Figure 2: Throughput of WiredTiger for varying cache sizes

-#### Optional Comment
-We apologize for the inconvenience caused by the code name of our project at the time of development being `HRP`.
-In our implementation, the keyword is HRP, not SODE.
-For example, you can find `read_hrp` instead of `read_sode`.

 ## Authors
 - Chanyoung Park (UNIST)    chanyoung@unist.ac.kr